w3-engineers/viper/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](https://github.com/w3-engineers/viper/blob/master/LICENSE) file for details